+'''

+import groovyx.gpars.dataflow.DataflowQueue

+import groovyx.gpars.dataflow.DataflowVariable

-''' import groovyx.gpars.dataflow.DataflowQueue import groovyx.gpars.dataflow.DataflowVariable import static groovyx.gpars.dataflow.Dataflow.select import static groovyx.gpars.dataflow.Dataflow.task / Shows a basic use of Select, which monitors a set of input channels for values and mał available on its output irrespective of their original input channel.
+import static groovyx.gpars.dataflow.Dataflow.select

+import static groovyx.gpars.dataflow.Dataflow.task

+Shows a basic use of Select, which monitors a set of input channels for values and makes these values

+available on its output irrespective of their original input channel.

 Note that dataflow variables and queues can be combined for Select.

-You might also consider checking out the prioritySelect method, which prioritizes valu
+You might also consider checking out the prioritySelect method, which prioritizes values by the index

-/
+of their input channel

 def a = new DataflowVariable()

-'''

-'''

 def b = new DataflowVariable()

 def c = new DataflowQueue()

-task {

 sleep 3000

-a << 10

-}

-task {

 sleep 1000

-b << 20

-}

-task {

 sleep 5000

 c << 30

-}

 def select = select([a, b, c])

 println "The fastest result is ${select().value}"

 '''